famsf/insights/src/la-prose.md

           - template: "@atoms/h3/h3.html.twig"
             text: "Art"
           - template: "@atoms/textarea/textarea.html.twig"
             text: "<p>Sonia Delaunay painted the image for La prose on mattress ticking first.
-The image was reproduced for the edition by pochoir, a stencil process, with color applied by hand using prescribed brush strokes, exacting manipulation of stencils, precise registration, and consistent color matching.
+The image was reproduced for the edition by <em>pochoir</em>, a stencil process, with color applied by hand using prescribed brush strokes, exacting manipulation of stencils, precise registration, and consistent color matching.
 It is likely that the pochoir was performed at Crété.</p>"
             dropcap: false

   # c4p3